Roberta Gregory: Naughty Bits and Bitchy Bitch (1990-2004)

+In Gay Comix #15, Gregory introduced the character Bitchy Butch, a lesbian counterpart to Bitchy Bitch.
+This character continued to appear in later issues of Gay Comix as well as in Diva, and Naughty Bits.
+In 1999, all the Bitchy Butch strips were compiled in a collection titled Bitchy Butch: World’s Angriest Dyke, published by Fantagraphics.
+This collection also includes 10 pages of previously unpublished Bitchy Butch material.

 Gregory's other work includes the fantasy graphic novel Winging It (a spinoff of a comic she wrote for Gay Comix), the 3-issue series Artistic Licentiousness, and the comic strip Sheila and the Unicorn.

+(2004-present)

 Much of Gregory's recent work has focused on illustrated stories of her own and others' cats.
 Real Cat Toons was initially published as a fundraiser for her cat's medical bills, but was republished with additional material under the title True Cat Toons.

 She is one of the contributors to Free to Fight, the interactive self-defense project for women.

 She is currently working to complete Mother Mountain, the first chapter of which is available to read free on her website.
 Originally conceived as a spin-off from Winging It, Gregory has been working sporadically on it since the 1990s.
 Though it began as a graphic novel, she eventually chose to begin again, limiting it to text only.
 Gregory has stated that the story will span four novels, two of which are complete.
 She has also planned to complete a graphic novel prequel.
 Describing its content, Gregory states that the work is a fantasy romance which deals with the consequences of choices made in youth.